-As a general rule of thumb, sharia prohibits anything that threatens the protected inalienable rights of people pertaining to their faith, life, wealth, posterity, and intellect.
+As a general rule of thumb, shari'ah prohibits anything that threatens the protected inalienable rights of people pertaining to their faith, life, wealth, posterity, and intellect.
 By this rule, there are two main factors that threaten the intellect.
 These are: (1) intoxicants and (2) entertaining or cultivating harmful thoughts and ideas.

-Khamr74 is the generic Quranic term for every intoxicant.
-All speculations about a certain substance being khamr or not and whether it is prohibited or not have been resolved by the prophetic narration which unequivocally states,
+Khamr83 (خمر) is the generic Qur'anic term for every intoxicant.
+All speculations about a certain substance being khamr or not and whether it is prohibited or not have been resolved by the prophetic narration on the authority of Abdullah Ibn Umar (رضي الله عنه المنافعة) which unequivocally states,

 "Every intoxicant is khamr and every khamr is prohibited."
-(Muslim)75
+(Muslim)84

-The Prophet also defined khamr as anything that beclouds or muddles the mind.
+The Prophet () also defined khamr as anything that beclouds or muddles the mind.
 Intoxicants dull the brain, cloud the mind, and may produce hallucinogenic effects that alter the brain.
 The heart receives impaired signals from the brain and therefore its capacity to make sound and proper decisions is compromised.
 Nevertheless, there are those who argue there are benefits to consuming khamr.
-God informs in the Quran that the harm and sin of indulging in these actions is far greater than their benefits.
+Allah () informs in the Qur'an that the harm and sin of indulging in these actions is far greater than their benefits.